Nyboder: Expansion of the Nyboder

 In 1695 a commission considered a proposal to move some of the naval personnel to the island of Møn, due to lack of space in the crowded city which was still not allowed to develop beyond its fortifications but it never happened.
 When the Frederiksholm islet was created by a series of land reclamations the intention was to use it for new naval barracks but again the plans were not carried out.

 In the end it was decided to build new houses at Nyboder and the expansion would continue for the next 40 years.
 In 1756 24 two-storey houses designed by Philip de Lange were built and while later extensions would be directed by other architects, it continued to be to his initial design.
 In 1771 some of Christian IV's original rows were extended with an extra storey by Anthon and Harsdorff.
 From 1781-96 another app.
 150 houses were built.
 A guard house (1787) and five officer's houses were also added to the area during the same period.

 Between 1853 and 1878 half of Nyboder was sold off and demolished.

 Nyboder today

-Nyboder still houses enlisted personnel of the Danish Navy, Army and Air Force but the housing is also open to civilian applicants and since 2006 priority is no longer given to military personnel.
+Nyboder still houses personnel of the Danish Navy, Army and Air Force, and priority is given to service members stationed in Copenhagen.

 It has several times been proposed to sell the houses and use the proceeds for various purposes, including investments in improved infrastructure in Copenhagen, but so far it has been rejected.
 In 2009 the A. P. Møller Foundation made a donation of DKK 50 million for a refurbishment of some of the houses.